Quick! How many times this past week have you used the word “busy?”

-Again, I use that word busy as an excuse all the time.
+Again, I use the word busy as an excuse all the time.
 When my kid asks me to take her to the playground and I tell her I’m busy, it just means I have something more important to do at the time.

-When I tell people I’m too busy to help them with something but find time to binge watch a favorite show, it just means that it’s not a priority.
+When I tell people I’m too busy to help them with something but find time to binge-watch a favorite show, it just means that it’s not a priority.